chinamike65/hugo-tuolesi/content/book3/book3en.md

 The subordination of the human heart means that when doing things for the guru, one should be respectful and not have any thoughts of "arrogance" and "too slow", and always maintain a humble attitude to serve the guru.

-Master Zhongdunpa said: "I am slow to the high hills, and do not go out of the waters of virtue."
+Master Zhongdunpa said:

+"I am slow to the high hills, and do not go out of the waters of virtue."

 It means that arrogance is like the top of a mountain and cannot accumulate merit water.

-Shu Owa also said: "At the beginning of spring, you should look at the high places on the top of the mountain, where the blue color grows everywhere, and the low places in the valleys and pits start first.
+Shu Owa also said:

+"At the beginning of spring, you should look at the high places on the top of the mountain, where the blue color grows everywhere, and the low places in the valleys and pits start first."

-"It means that in early spring, looking at the tops and valleys, where the grass grows first, it must be the grass that grows first in the low-lying areas, and then slowly grows to the top of the mountain.
+It means that in early spring, looking at the tops and valleys, where the grass grows first, it must be the grass that grows first in the low-lying areas, and then slowly grows to the top of the mountain.

 Therefore, it is said that only by being humble and low can you grow your merits.
 If I am slow to pay tribute to the higher, not only do I have no merits, but there are also faults.